 Library remodeling support

 Through art and cultural activities such as song and dance, we will continue to support a happy and healthy lifestyle for all ages.

 Kewpie cosponsors the JCA Mothers' Chorus Festival (organized by the Japan Choral Association [JCA] and the Asahi Shimbun Company) and the Okinawa Mothers' Chorus Festival (organized by the Okinawa Mothers' Chorus Association and the Ryukyu Shimpo Co., Ltd.).
 These festivals give mothers who are usually busy with chores and work the opportunity to enjoy singing in choirs.
 We support mothers who ensure the health and happiness of their families.

 JCA Mothers' Chorus Festival

-Each year around 20,000 singers from some 900 choirs take part in regional festivals around Japan.
+Each year some 600 choirs take part in regional festivals around Japan.
 About 60 choirs are selected to attend a national festival held in a major city, where they showcase the results of their regular practice.
 This provides an unparalleled performance forum for mothers' chorus enthusiasts.